franks42/clj-ns-browser/README.md

 * see if tools.namespace could be enhanced to get the (jar)file-name associated with a ns, which could give an indication of the version also (?)

-* make it a button/menu to use on/off-line clojuredocs-repo and to download/update the locally cached copy.

 ## Acknowledgment